-The calibration ca be done at fresh air.
-Bring you logger into fresh air and wait for approx 30 minutes (temperature stabilisation).
+The calibration can be done at fresh air.
+Bring you logger into fresh air and wait for approx 30 minutes (temperature stabilisation!).
 Select Metermode from the logger menu.
 If the CO2-Value has stabilised press and hold the set button for about 30 second while in metermode.
 During pressing the LED flashes rapidly in a blue colour and will change to green after the calibration has been performed.

 The offset of the logger now set to 400ppm and the unit should read about 400ppm in fresh air now.
+Alternatively, you perform a one-point calibration also with the software using the same steps as described in chapter 11.2.2.